-If you need medicine, the doctor will write a prescription.
-There's a charge of €2 for each item you need.
-You will only pay up to a maximum of €20 a month, per person.
+If you need medicine a doctor will write a prescription for you.
+There's a €1.50 charge for each item but you only pay up to €15 a month per person.

 Tell the doctor you want to be treated as a public patient (not a private patient).
 Treatment by specialist consultants is free with an EHIC if you're a public patient.